eksopl/asagi/README.md

 To provide a frontend for said data (providing a web interface to use it as an archive is the usual reason to use a program like this to begin with), you'll have to use [fuuka](/eksopl/fuuka) or even [foolfuuka](/FoOlRulez/FoOlFuuka).

-A first goal is to reach feature parity with Fuuka's dumper.
+The first goal was to reach feature parity with Fuuka's dumper.
 New features and enhancements are to follow next.

 <hr>
-Asagi is not ready for public consumption yet.
-An early alpha/developer preview/whatever is coming soon.

-The very brave can pull the code and start messing with it (it's in a functional state already), but please do not do so unless you actually know what you're doing.

-Asagi is storing image files and thumbnails according to a new directory configuration that doesn't save duplicates, but that isn't currently supported by neither foolfuuka nor fuuka, so it won't be of any use for you if you just want a functioning archive with a web frontend.
+Asagi is now mostly ready for public consumption.
+However, Asagi is storing image files and thumbnails according to a new directory configuration that doesn't save duplicates, so it's only currently compatible with foolfuuka, not vanilla fuuka, because fuuka's database schema is still behind.
+You can [download release 0.2 here](/eksopl/asagi/downloads) (released Aug 30 2012).
 <hr>

 Its short term goals are to: